0%

 “You’re kidding me!”
 Sonya yelled at Captain Daniels.

-She stood in front of his desk, her blood boiling at the news he had just conveyed — Kano was out on bail.
+She stood in front of his desk, her blood boiling at the news he conveyed — Kano was out on bail.

 Worse, District Attorney Osaka didn’t think any charges she brought against Kano would hold up in court.

 “Think about it, Blade,” Daniels said.
-“You went onto that boat with no warrant!”
+“You went onto that boat without a warrant —”

 “I suspected Kano was in there with a shipment of heroin.
 Which he was.”